Chandrayaan programme: Pragyan (Chandrayaan-3)

-Unlike the lander, there were no changes made in the Pragyan rover except for switching ISRO's logo with Emblem of India on the left and right wheels respectively that would imprint them on the regolith.
+Unlike the lander, there were no changes made in the Pragyan rover except for switching ISRO's logo with the Emblem of India on the left and right wheels, respectively, that would imprint them on the regolith.
 The scientific objectives too remained unchanged since the previous mission.
 On 23 August 2023, a few hours after the soft landing, the ramp was deployed for the Pragyan to touch down and begin its operations on the surface.
-A few days later, the instruments were turned on and the rover moved 8 m on the surface, thus achieving the primary goal of the mission.
+A few days later, the instruments were turned on, and the rover moved 8 m on the surface, thus achieving the primary goal of the mission.
 On 3 September 2023, with the lunar night approaching, the rover was shut down and put into 'sleep mode'.

 Science

-The Chandrayaan programme has been vastly regarded as successful, especially with the discovery of lunar water.
-It continues to provide scientific data and high-resolution imagery thanks to Orbiter High Resolution Camera (OHRC) which is the most advanced lunar camera so far with 25 cm spatial resolution and it is currently operational onboard Chandrayaan-2's orbiter.
-Chandrayaan-1 lost its contact a year before its intended duration, however, the Chandrayaan-2's orbiter is carrying forward the research from the orbit and is expected to operate until 2026.
-The first soft landing and on-site science mission of Chandrayaan-3 conducted the first experiments in the lunar south pole region thus contributing to the understanding of the region which holds the potential for a future crewed lunar base.
+The Chandrayaan programme has been widely regarded as successful, especially with the discovery of lunar water.
+It continues to provide scientific data and high-resolution imagery thanks to the Orbiter High Resolution Camera (OHRC), which is considered the most advanced lunar camera so far, with 25 cm spatial resolution, and it is currently operational onboard Chandrayaan-2's orbiter.
+Chandrayaan-1 lost its contact a year before its intended duration; however, Chandrayaan-2's orbiter is carrying forward the research from orbit and is expected to remain operational until 2026.
+The first soft landing and on-site science mission of Chandrayaan-3 conducted the first experiments in the lunar south pole region, thus contributing to the understanding of the region which holds the potential for a future crewed lunar base.